 For more infomation see https://www.gov.uk/government/publications/universal-credit-and-you

 If you or your partner have student income , it may count as income for UC.
-Student loans for maintenance count as income if you could get a loan by taking 'reasonable steps', even if you chose not to apply for one.
-The maximum loan you could be entitled to (for a postgraduate master's degree loan, 30% of the maximum) is taken into account as income.
+Student loans for maintenance count as income if you could get a loan by taking 'reasonable steps', Even if you chose not to apply for one.
+The maximum loan you could be entitled to (for a postgraduate master's or doctoral loan, 30% of the maximum) is taken into account as income.
 This is the case even if the loan is reduced because of assessed parental contribution, or if part of the loan is replaced by a grant.
-However, if you are entitled to the special support element this element should be disregarded.
-A Special Support grant should also be disregarded.
+However, if you are entitled to the special support element this element should be disregarded. a special support grant should also be disregarded.

 To work out how much of your student income is taken into accont: